Las Khorey: Economy

-Las Khorey has long been an exporter of livestock, fish, produce, and frankincense.
+Las Qoray has long been an exporter of livestock, fish, produce, and frankincense.
 On the other hand, they imported rice, wheat, sugar, clothing, etc.

 Canned tuna is well known and "Las Qoray" is accepted as like a trademark.
-In 1970, the Somali government built a fish cannery with a pier for fishing boats, and it became a major industry in Las Khorey.
+In 1970, the Somali government built a fish cannery with a pier for fishing boats, and it became a major industry in Las Qoray.
 In addition to tuna, shark fins are also taken for export.

 The factory, which had been shut down due to the Somali civil war, reopened in 2001, but was closed shortly after.
 The facility was modernized and reopened in 2007.
 At that time, there were 2,800 fishermen and factory workers.
-On August 12, Hodman Trading Company, a company in Dubai, United Arab Emirates, acquired the entire plant of Las Khorey.
+On August 12, Hodman Trading Company, a company in Dubai, United Arab Emirates, acquired the entire plant of Las Qoray.
 In 2012, it was reported that they were exporting to Yemen and the United Arab Emirates.
 In 2019, the BBC reports that fakes are on the market.
-Las Khorey's cannery will remain shut down as of April 2021.
+Las Qoray's cannery will remain shut down as of April 2021.